liqunkang/orca_TOC/README.md

 - [x] Syntax highliting for the ORCA output file based on the TOC entries.
 - [ ] Add settings for enabling/disabling the syntax highlighting for the ORCA output file.
 - [ ] Add command for unfold/fold all TOC entries
+- [ ] Add option to choose different highlight symbols for the TOC entries

 ## Roadmap